jackyurchiksparrow/Obsidian-cooking/Cooking/Recipes/Sourdough/Bread/Buns, rolls and sweet breads/Stollen/Stollen (whole wheat).md

 2. Add salt and sugar and [[Inverted sugar|inverted sugar]] / honey and mix on low until absolutely smooth.
 3. Add butter in 2 batches.
 Regain the consistency.
 4. Let the dough rest for at least 10 minutes.
 Add the dried fruit and mix until the consistency is regained again.
-5. Collect the dough and round it, fermentation for 10-12 hours at 24-26° until ???.
+5. Collect the dough and round it, fermentation for 10-12 hours at 24-26° dough doubles **visibly in volume and feels aerated**.
 6. Divide into 4 parts, round, let rest for 15 minutes.
-7. Meanwhile, Shape the stollens, roll the marzipan:
+7. Meanwhile, Shape the stolen, roll the marzipan:

 ![](https://lh3.googleusercontent.com/pw/AP1GczOTt9AhBBEA7hVqm_1hWoS6bcJa54SX9PUJ8qUD_v_vKgNMGiq-b2Cy2mrb9oq8efnuiYXn1Ld-4g48VPSSIpnDMFpL8Dpny8J43HAGa7eeMbpG1iK8vyx5KAQxUc3Cd4hwHpvCoAdvBNs32nHsCUf_=w1921-h589-s-no-gm?authuser=0)